voldikss/vim-skylight/README.md

 ## Rationale

 File searching is initially inspired by vim's `gf`.
-It fundamentally works by invoking the build-in function `findfile` to perform upward (up to the root directory) and downward searching but asynchronously.
+It fundamentally works by invoking the build-in function `findfile()` to perform upward (up to the root directory) and downward searching but asynchronously.
 So it will never block your actions.

-Symbol searching basically depends on pre-generated tag files.
-Besides, the plugin can also use LSP for searching symbols.
-Therefore it would be better to have an LSP client (only support [coc.nvim](https://github.com/neoclide/coc.nvim) by now) installed.
+Symbol searching basically invokes `taglist()` function asynchronously to search for the pattern from pre-generated tag files.
+In addition, the plugin can also use LSP for searching symbols (both definition and references).
+Therefore it would be better to have an LSP client (only support [coc.nvim][1] by now) installed.

 Word searching will search for the `<cword>` in the current buffer (not implemented yet).

 ## Installation